 The invention of Hero that is the most hotly debated of all today was apparently created as just another form of entertaining spectacle.
 Yet it carried within it the seed of something infinitely more useful.
 Hero created nothing less than the first documented example of an engine powered by steam — also the first example of a reaction turbine of the sort used in a modern jet airplane.

 The device that has become known as Hero’s engine starts with a closed cauldron of water mounted just above a fire pit.
 The lid on top of the cauldron has two pipes running up to a hollow sphere which is mounted such that it can rotate in place along a single axis.
-A pair of narrower, L-shaped tubes to nowhere are affixed to the surface of the sphere, their outlets reciprocal to its axis of rotation.
+A pair of narrower, L-shaped exhaust tubes are affixed to the surface of the sphere, their outlets reciprocal to its axis of rotation.

 Could this form of steam engine ever have been used as a practical power source?
 The answer is, almost certainly not.
 It operates best at a high speed, and would have to be geared down in a high ratio.
 Hero could have managed that, since the worm gear was familiar to him, but not without friction loss.
 Inadequate heat transfer from the burning fuel to the cauldron would keep the efficiency low.
 It is in the realm of possibility that, given the technology of Hero’s age, overall efficiency might have been as low as one percent.
 If so, then even if a large-scale model could have been built, to deliver .1 horsepower and do the work of one man, its fuel consumption would have been enormous, about 25,000 B.T.U. per hour.
 The labour required to procure and transport the fuel, stoke the fire and maintain the apparatus would have been much more expensive than that of the one man it might replace, and the machine would be much less versatile.